Macro Economic Overview

 Monthly Trends in India’s forex reserves and 12M rolling average exchange rate

-Source:RBI, CMIE Economic outlook, LSEG Datastream, NSE EPR
+Source:RBI, CMIE Economic outlook, LSEG Workspace, NSE EPR

-2) ER stands for the exchange rate (Rs/ US$), which is the 12M rolling monthly average available till November 2025.
+Notes: 1) ER stands for the exchange rate (Rs/ US$), which is the 12M rolling monthly average.